blasher/crm_field_masks/README.md

-# Tabbed Subpanels
+# CRM Field Masks
-### A tabbed subpanel solution for SuiteCRM / SugarCRM CE
+### A field mask solution for SuiteCRM / SugarCRM CE

-Docs can be found at: https://blasher.github.io/tabbed_subpanels/
+Docs can be found at: https://blasher.github.io/crm_field_masks/